Sostark/TokenMe-API-Doc/docs/4-areas.md

 ## Automatic Area and Location calculations

-For these calculation we have defined a seperate endpoint:
+For these calculation we have defined a separate endpoint:

 <span class="mono">https://cloud.sostark.nl/wtc-nd-test/api/areas</span>